-None of the seven criteria that are indicative of potential toxicity and listed in the Appendix to this factsheet, are applicable to this facility.
-Therefore, WET testing is not included in the permit.
+None of the seven criteria that are indicative of potential toxicity are applicable to this facility; therefore, WET testing is not included in the permit.
 Appendix Link

 Anti-backsliding

 The limitations contained in the permit are at least as stringent as the previous permit limits and there are no instances of backsliding.
 Appendix Link